Kurdish militia in Syria accuses Turkey of 'provocative' attacks

 "It is known that there are no civilians in the Zargala terrorist camp but senior PKK members were present during the air strikes," the ministry said in a statement.

-"Meanwhile it is a fact that the terrorist organization unfortunately uses civilians as human shields," it said.
+"Meanwhile it is a fact that the terrorist organisation unfortunately uses civilians as human shields," it said.

 The Syrian Kurdish YPG said in a statement on its website that it came under cross-border fire on four occasions in the past week and described sightings of Turkish jets over northern Syria.